wkoszek/book-real-world-haskell/README.md

 for more details.
 The other files hold BSD 2-clause copyright (inspect `COPYRIGHT.md`).

 # Author

+I'm just an author of this repo that I made for cross-referencing.
+The code itself isn't mine.

 - Wojciech Adam Koszek, [wojciech@koszek.com](mailto:wojciech@koszek.com)
 - [http://www.koszek.com](http://www.koszek.com)